 SYPTE's Code of Governance includes those documents, policies, procedures and expected behaviours that it has in place to help it deliver its objectives.
-SYPTE assessed the effectiveness of its Code of Governance in light of the Governance Framework and recognises that it has areas that need to be improved, and these were captured in an Action Plan which was approved by the Transport Officers Board on 13 April 2021.
-In addition, areas for improvement identified by the Audit and Risk Committee are highlighted in the relevant sections of this Annual Governance Statement.
+SYPTE assessed the effectiveness of its Code of Governance in light of the Governance Framework and recognises that it has areas that need to be improved, and these were captured in an Action Plan which was presented to the Audit & Risk Panel on 10 March 2022.
+In addition, areas for improvement identified by the Panel are highlighted in the relevant sections of this Annual Governance Statement.

-The key aspects of SYPTE's Code of Governance, considered in the context of the CIPFA/SOLACE Governance Framework are set out in this document.
+The key aspects of SYPTE's Code of Governance, considered in the context of the CIPFA/SOLACE Governance Framework, are set out in this document.